 Here’s part of a collection of very old pins that I inherited from my father.
 I sketched these in Andrea Joseph’s style using primarily ballpoint pens, and adding shading with colored pencil.
 This is addicting!
 I wanted to keep adding pins, but eventually had to stop drawing so I could turn in my homework.

 I did this entire page using just a ballpoint pen.
 This is another assignment from Sketchbook Skool, this time from Andrea Joseph, who does absolutely amazing work with her ballpoint pens.
 (Here’s Andrea’s blog: http://andreajoseph24.blogspot.com)

 This is only the second time I’ve tried sketching with a ballpoint pen, and I must say, it was really fun!

 Cathy Johnson was our teacher last week for Sketchbook Skool.
 A wonderful nature artist, she gave us some tips and ideas about drawing in nature.
 One of our assignments was to draw a bird.
 The bluejay will always be special to us, because after watching one on a camping trip to Big Sur, my son said his first word, “bird”.

-I drew this in Franz Koene’s (from The Netherlands) journal as part of the Awesome Flying Sketchbooks project.
-In Franz’ own work, he often includes a picture of his motor scooter, so of course I had to add one to my sketch too.
+I drew this in Frans Koene’s (from The Netherlands) journal as part of the Awesome Flying Sketchbooks project.
+In Frans’ own work, he often includes a picture of his motor scooter, so of course I had to add one to my sketch too.

 This is the old downtown section of my little city.
 I used Lamy Safari fine and extra fine nibs with Noodler’s Bulletproof black and Schmincke watercolor.